-Since I decluttered my house I’ve been slowly rehoming all items I no longer need or love.
-This has turned out to be quite addictive.
-The joy of empty space has encouraged me to let go of more than expected.
+Decluttering can become very addictive I’ve found and the joy of empty space encouraged me to let go of more than I expected.
 I do have one rule though; I will only rehome an item if I believe it’s going to prevent the purchase of a new item.
 For that reason what I rehome has to be in good condition and rehomed through the right outlet.
-Here’s how I do it.
+Here’s how I sustainably declutter my home using online marketplaces.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;